Orange Flower Water

 - Add it to fruit salads, jams, and fruit sauces.

-One well known bread flavored with orange blossom water is the fougassette
+One well known bread flavored with orange blossom water is the fougassette, which is often

 For the Bath Too!